Fishwrap Image Contract

 8. Canonical Consumer Template

 Daily Clamour is the reference implementation for “consume fishwrap as an image.”
-It demonstrates:
+Specific files worth reading before you fork:

 - Pinning the image version in a